Effects of weather on sport: Temperature

-Temperature has a significant impact on the performance of athletes.
+Temperature has a significant impact on the performance of athletes and spectators.
 High temperature can cause various heat illnesses such as heat cramps and heatstroke, while very low temperatures may lead to hypothermia.

-In cross country skiing world cup, races are cancelled or postponed if the temperature in a major portion of the course is -25°C or lower, while in biathlon the limit is -20°C.
+In cross country skiing world cup, races are cancelled or postponed if the temperature in a major portion of the course is -25°C or lower, while in biathlon the limit is -20°C. In bandy, the game time (which normally is 2×45 minutes) can be sliced up in more but shorter periods if the weather is very cold.

 Training regimes may include methods of heat acclimatization, and regulations in some sports stipulate the intensity of some schedules.
 The National Collegiate Athletic Association (NCAA) in North America requires teams to build up the level of training in hot weather.
 Such preparation intends to improve performance and reduce the potentially fatal risk of heat stroke.

 High temperatures also result in thinner air, which results in less drag on athletes in sports where air resistance plays a major role.
 Velodrome designers capitalise on this, heating the stadium in the hope of making the cycling faster, and The Daily Telegraph has reported that some Olympic Games organisers have pumped cold air into velodromes to give rival teams a disadvantage in close time trials.